igazl1981/symfony-5-vue-ssr/README.md

 If the files are generated manually with `openssl` the passphrase have to be identical with the configured passphrase in the `.env` file.

 The token expiration can be set by `token_ttl: 3600` config under `lexik_jwt_authentication`.

+The authentication is updated to use HttpOnly Cookie for storing the Tokens.
+The `lexik_jwt_authentication.token_extractors` contains the configuration.
+The `App\Listener\AuthenticationSuccessListener` contains the logic to add the cookie to the response and remove token from the response.